 · We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.

 Bertha Pappenheim was part of the women's movement in Germany.
-She founded orphanages, institutes for the care of needy german women and the periocical JUEDISCHER FRAUENBUND, 1914.
-She was the "Anna O" of psychoananlytical fame as the patient of Josef Breuer.
+She founded the League of Jewish Women, Juedischer Frauenbund, and established orphanages and institutes for the care of needy German women.
+Bertha Pappenheim was the real "Anna O" of psychoanalytic fame, a patient of Josef Breuer.

 Reproductions and Permissions